Farmingville, New York

-Farmingville is a hamlet and census-designated place (CDP) in the Suffolk County town of Brookhaven, New York, United States.
-The population was 15,481 at the 2010 census.
+Farmingville is a hamlet and census-designated place (CDP) in the town of Brookhaven, in Suffolk County, New York, United States.
+The population was 14,983 at the time of the 2020 census.

+The community serves as the town seat of Brookhaven.

 History

 The first settlement in what is now called Farmingville occurred in the late 18th century, and was called Bald Hills and Mooney Ponds, before it eventually was called Farmingville (though the soil and hills are not good for agriculture).
 The Keibel Family had a 72-acre fruit and vegetable farm from 1950 till 1982.
 It did not have its own post office until 1950.

 The home of Elijah Terry, the first teacher in the local school, was built in 1823 and sits next to the Bald Hill Schoolhouse, built in 1850.
 The schoolhouse is in the National Register of Historic Places.

 Bald Hill, one of the highest points on Long Island, is located on the Ronkonkoma Moraine, where the glacier which formed Long Island stopped its advance.
 At the top of Bald Hill is Vietnam Memorial Park, which includes an obelisk-shaped monument painted red, white, and blue, which was dedicated on Nov.
 11, 1991.
-The Bald Hill Cultural Center features the outdoor Long Island Community Hospital Amphitheater and was previously the location of a ski area from 1965–1980.
+The Bald Hill Cultural Center features the outdoor Long Island Community Hospital Amphitheater and was previously the location of a ski area from 1965 to 1980.

+Geography

+According to the United States Census Bureau, the CDP has a total area of 4.19 sqmi – all of which is land.